linode/docs/docs/guides/applications/configuration-management/terraform/create-a-multicloud-infrastructure-using-terraform/index.md

   region = "eu-west-2"
 }
   {{< /file >}}

-3. Add a declaration for the AWS resource.
+1. Add a declaration for the AWS resource.
 The entire file, including the provider information, is shown below.
+This `aws_dynamodb_tabe` resource configures a database table in the DynamoDB service.

     {{< file "~/terraform/aws-terraform.tf" >}}

 # Initialize the AWS Provider